Elcysma westwoodi: Etymology

 The species epithet honours John O. Westwood, curator of the Museum of Oxford and prominent entomologist.
 There exists uncertainty among sources as to the proper spelling of the specific epithet, with some sources spelling it as "westwoodii".
 These include the European Nucleotide Archive, the National Center for Biotechnology Information, and Koshio et al..
 This falls in line with Vollenhoven's original spelling of "westwoodii" in his original description.
 However it is spelled as "westwoodi" by the Catalogue of Life, Mindat.org, the Encyclopedia of Life, and the Global Biodiversity Information Facility.

 Elcysma westwoodi is often known as the white-tailed zygaenid moth in English.
 The English common name refers to the tails typical to moths in the genus Elcysma, a member of the family Zygaenidae.
 It is additionally referred to as the Tailed Zygaenid in English.

-The Japanese language common name for the white-tailed zygaenid moth is ウスバツバメ, usuba-tsubame, or ウスバツバメガ, usuba-tsubamega.
-The epithet tsubame, meaning swallow, comes from the shape of the hind wings, which resemble the tails of a swallow bird.
-The Korean language common name is 벚나무모시나방, beojnamumosinabang, meaning "cherry tree moth," alluding to its larval diet of cherry leaves.
+The Japanese language common name means swallow, referring to the shape of the hind wings, which resemble the tails of a swallow bird.
+The Korean language common name means "cherry tree moth," alluding to its larval diet of cherry leaves.